 That’s because actors used to roaming around a stage or hitting their marks on a TV set are unfamiliar with the confines of a voiceover booth, where a turn of the head could mean that the microphone doesn’t pick up the actor’s line.

 There’s much more to video games than microphones; the industry is in a constant state of evolution and actors must be willing to adapt to those changes.
-“We’re currently focusing on what we call full performance capture—people being in motion capture suits and really capturing their full bodies as well as their voices,” said Brown, who has also worked for LucasArts.
+“We’re currently focusing on what we call full performance capture—people being in motion capture suits and really capturing their full bodies as well as their voices,” says Brown, who has also worked for LucasArts.

 The reason for this is to match up an actor’s voice with his or her physical movements.
-“When people speak, their bodies move with micro movements that are kind of imperceptible to an eye,” said Brown.
+“When people speak, their bodies move with micro movements that are kind of imperceptible to an eye,” says Brown.
 “It’s really important that those two things match.”

 Just as actors can research a director’s films or a producer’s past TV series, they can also play a company’s titles to get a feel for their games.
-“I think you can be naive about what’s expected in the game you’re hired for,” said McSwain, “but you have to know something about how it goes.”
+“I think you can be naive about what’s expected in the game you’re hired for,” says McSwain, “but you have to know something about how it goes.”